semaphoreci/docs/caching-dependencies_5bc09f3b042863158cc75977.md

 is clearly the most ideal.
 In order to address this Semaphore 2.0 offers the cache storage and the [`cache` CLI](todo: add toolbox url).

-Since cache is available to every job it is not recommended to store sensitive data.

 * [Saving and retrieving cache](#saving-and-retrieving-cache)
 * [The fallback key](#the-fallback-key)
 * [Removing dependencies from cache](#removing-dependencies-from-cache)